I might be biased, but you need to trust me when I say: Cologne is the best place to go if you want to visit traditional Christmas markets in Germany.

-I might be biased, but you need to trust me when I say: Cologne is the best place to go if you want to visit traditional Christmas markets in Germany.
-BUT you no longer have to just take my word for it: in December 2023, popular Instagrammer Chelsea of Cheap Holiday expert @cheapholidayexp visited 7 Christmas markets in 6 countries around Europe and named Cologne as the best.
+BUT you no longer have to just take my word for it: last year (December 2023), popular Instagrammer Chelsea of Cheap Holiday expert @cheapholidayexp visited 7 Christmas markets in 6 countries around Europe and named Cologne as the best.
 And can an account with 337,000+ followers be wrong?

 But what makes Cologne the best place to visit for German Christmas markets?
 Cheap Holiday Expert gave Cologne a score of 9/10, focusing on food, affordability and entertainment.
-But honestly for me, the best thing about the Christmas markets in Cologne is the sheer variety: you’ll find at least five ‘main’ markets in the centre, all with their own character, on top of which practically every neighbourhood here has it’s own market.
+But honestly for me, the best thing about the Christmas markets in Cologne is the sheer variety: you’ll find at least five ‘main’ markets in the centre, all with their own character, on top of which practically every neighbourhood here has its own market.

 In this blog post I’ll cover the city’s best markets, Cologne’s most unique festive experiences, some markets close to Cologne and some top tips for visiting Germany for the Christmas markets.
 (The words “Christmas markets” have already lost all meaning…)